Andrija Štampar: Career

-At age 31 he was named principal of the Department of Public Health in Belgrade.
-Thanks to Štampar's endeavours, a special Institute of Social Medicine was founded affiliated with the University of Zagreb School of Medicine.
-From 1924 he was the member of several international expert committees, which through his efforts received grants from the Rockefeller Foundation.
+At age 31, he was named principal of Belgrade's Department of Public Health.
+Thanks to Štampar's endeavours, a special Institute of Social Medicine affiliated with the University of Zagreb School of Medicine was founded.
+From 1924, he was a member of several international expert committees, which, through his efforts, received grants from the Rockefeller Foundation.

-King Alexander's dictatorship suddenly put a stop to his work at the Ministry of Public Health in 1930 and, in 1931, he was put on the retired list by the King's decree and came into personal conflict with King Alexander due to his refusal to enter the government.
+King Alexander's dictatorship suddenly put a stop to his work at the Ministry of Public Health in 1930, and, in 1931, he was put on the retired list by the King's decree and came into personal conflict with King Alexander due to his refusal to enter the government.
 He was offered the portfolio of the Minister of the Interior, but he refused and asked for free elections as a condition.

 International activities

-From 1931 to 1933, Štampar was permanently employed as the expert of the Health Organization of the League of Nations.
-He entered upon a new kind of work; study travels, extensive lecturing in different parts of the world, confronting health problems at the international level.
+From 1931 to 1933, Štampar was permanently employed as the Health Organization of the League of Nations expert.
+He entered upon a new kind of work; study travels, extensive lecturing in different parts of the world, and confronting health problems at the international level.
 From October 1931 until January 1932, Štampar was in the United States and Canada as the guest of the Rockefeller Foundation.
 The League of Nations also entrusted him with the task of acquainting himself with the work of a special American Committee dealing with the costs of medical care.

 He also spent time in China, from 1933 to 1936.
-The Health Organization sent him as an advisor to help the Chinese health administration in the control of the mass infectious diseases that cropped up after devastating floods in 1931.
+The Health Organization sent him as an advisor to help the Chinese health administration control the mass infectious diseases that cropped up after devastating floods in 1931.

 Dr. Štampar has come to China to help our Government in its work on reconstruction based on the plan of technical cooperation with the League of Nations.
 He went round several provinces, from Kansu and Shanghai in the West to Kwangtung and Kwangsi in the South, and made a valuable contribution to the reconstruction of our villages, especially in the field of rural health protection services.
-On his departure we wish to give this to him as a remembrance of his work in China, hoping he will come to visit us again.
+On his departure, we wish to give this to him as a remembrance of his work in China, hoping he will visit us again.